groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/compression.md

 // Load the source RAR file
 using (Converter converter = new Converter("sample.rar"))
 {
     // Set the convert option for PDF format.
-This will convert each file in the archive ot pdf PdfConvertOptions options = new PdfConvertOptions();
+This will convert each file in the archive to PDF PdfConvertOptions options = new PdfConvertOptions();
     int i = 0;
-    // Extract and convert to pdf
+    // Extract and convert to PDF
     converter.Convert(() => new FileStream(Path.Combine(outputFolder, $"converted-{++i}.pdf"), FileMode.Create), options);
 }
 ```